 When torture memo writer John Yoo was asked last year whether drones could kill people within the United States, he replied yes – if we were in a time of war:

 Government officials have said that Americans can be targets in the war on terror.
-Obama has authorized “targeted assassinations” against U.S. citizens
+Obama has authorized “targeted assassinations” against U.S. citizens.

-And it is not very comforting that the U.S. government labels just about every U.S. citizen
+And it is not very comforting that the U.S. government labels just about every U.S. citizen as a potential terrorists.

 The U.S. Activates Skynet

 In the Terminator science fiction series, computers and machines – organized by “Skynet” – track people down who threaten the status quo of the machines and then selectively assassinate them.

 The powers given to the NCTC remind me of Skynet.
 Especially given how fast the military is advancing its robotic capablities: